Looking for Michelin Star restaurants in Toronto?

 Chef Patrick Kriss has meticulously crafted dishes that are innovative and plays with flavours of the season.

-It’s no surprise that Alo has won Canada’s best restaurant consecutively for multiple years.
+It’s no surprise that Alo has won Canada’s best restaurant consecutively for multiple years and became one of the first Michelin Star Restaurants in Toronto.

 Named Canada’s most outstanding chef, Chef Patrick Kriss has been paramount in putting the Toronto food scene in the world spotlight and has opened more restaurants since Alo including the Michelin Star Alobar Yorkville and the Michelin Recommended Aloette.